 The object structure is shown in the Object Browser panel:

 TestComplete uses a tree-like model for test objects.
-The root node of the tree is Sys.
+For desktop and web applications, the root node of the tree is Sys, while for mobile applications, the root node is Mobile.

 Processes objects correspond to applications running in the operating system.
 We use the term process rather than application because it corresponds to the concept of processes in Windows documentation.